edusandovall/git-essentials/README.md

 ## git-essentials

-This is an example to open a pull request (MASTER BRANCH)
+Modified to example a stash code